300 Schools- 30,000 Students

 There is no need to send on final details and numbers for t-shirts just yet.
-It would be better to register now and send all of the details to us before 26 October 2017.
+It would be better to register now and send all of the details to us before the 25th of October 2018.

 The package will be sent to the school a week before the challenge, including "Labhair Gaeilge Liom (Speak Irish to me)" stickers for other teachers in the school.

 Feedback from 2016

 A survey was sent to every school taking part in 2016.
 You can see some of the answers and suggestions below: